macadology/macadology.github.io/_posts/2020/2020-10-22-Can-a-neural-network-perform-PCA.md

 ---
-title: "Cana neural network perform PCA?
-Part 1"
+title: "Can a neural network perform PCA?"
 date: 2020-10-22
 last_modified_at: 2020-10-22
 year: 2020